GSI Pinnacle Camper Review

 There are a few ways, though, to look at this.
 First, most will choose this sort of set for gourmet "glamping".
 In that context, bulk and weight are secondary to convenience and cooking performance.
 Next, this is a set of cookware for a group of four.
 In that group, all the shared equipment can be divided for packing.
 Additionally, many will never even carry this cook set on their backs.
-It is well suited to car camping and boat-supported trips.
-Finally, for the more weight-conscious trips you may take, or for a smaller subset of your group, you can strip down the Pinnacle Camper to fewer parts.
+It is well suited to camping and boat-supported trips.
+Finally, for the more weight-conscious trips you may take, or for a smaller subset of your group, you can strip down to fewer parts.

 The positive, flip side of the packability equation with this cook set is that it is quiet and fully self-contained.
 The components all nest together such that "metal-on-metal" contact is virtually eliminated, and then it is all held snugly together by the included storage bag/water reservoir/dish basin.
 GSI products are cleverly packable.

 This makes it heavier than a thinner construct would, but it makes it both cook better and be more resistant to denting and bending.
 The Teflon non-stick coating requires careful treatment to remain intact.
-You must use only plastic or wooden utensils and cleaning materials on the pots and pan of the Pinnacle Camper.
+You must use only plastic or wooden utensils and cleaning materials on the pots and pan.
 Anything metal (or, for cleaning, sand, and gravel) will scratch and permanently degrade the coating.

 On the surface, this set of cookware is super heavy.
 However, when you correct for size and components, the difference isn't as profound.
-For car camping and other trips with mechanized or animal or boat support, the weight of the entire set is justifiable.
+For camping and other trips with mechanized or animal or boat support, the weight of the entire set is justifiable.

 Ease of Use

 We like the insulated mugs and the tight-sealing frying pan lid the best.
 The proprietary pot gripper is light, compact, and secure, but gets hotter than others and cannot be used with non-GSI pots and pans.

 It has exactly the features you want and need, and nothing more.
 No set we have ever tested is fully comprehensive, but this set comes close.